harness/developer-hub/docs/platform/harness-aida/code-assistant/vs-code-ide.md

 ---
-title: Harness AI Code Assistant
+title: Harness AI Code Assistant - VS Code
-description: Harness AI code assistant for enhanced coding productivity.
+description: Harness AI code assistant for enhanced coding productivity in VS Code.
-sidebar_position: 52
+sidebar_position: 2
 redirect_from:
   - /docs/platform/harness-aida/aida-overview/aida-code-gen
 ---

 Harness AI code assistant consists of a set of tools that enhance coding experience by providing features such as intelligent code generation, real-time code suggestions, automated test generation, contextual code explanations, and a chat assistant for coding queries.

 Harness AI code assistant is designed to seamlessly integrate with your development workflow and it is available as an extension for popular Integrated Development Environments (IDEs).
-It exploits th power of Large Language Models to understand the context and generate relevant code/comment tailored to your specific needs.
+It exploits th power of Large Language Models to understand the context and generate relevant code,comments, tests, and documentation tailored to your specific needs.

-For instructions on how to install and configure the Harness AI Code Assistant extension see the installation section below.
+For instructions on how to install and configure the Harness AI Code Assistant extension for VS Code see the installation section below.

 ## Installation and Setup
 Harness AI code assistant is currently available as an extension for Visual Studio Code.
 It can be installed directly from the Visual Studio Code Marketplace.